-The roles of the Chairman and the CEO are kept separate to ensure an appropriate balance of power, increased accountability and greater capacity of the Board for independent decision-making.
-The Chairman and the CEO are not immediate family members.
+During the year under review, prior to 1 June 2024, the roles of the Chairman and the Chief Executive Officer ("CEO") were kept separate to ensure an appropriate balance of power, increased accountability and greater capacity of the Board for independent decision-making.
+The Chairman and the CEO were not immediate family members.